mrysav/geneac.net/_pages/user_guide/docker_installation.md

 If you just want to run Geneac locally for testing, you should be looking at [Developer Quickstart](development/quickstart) instead!

 {: .info }
-Geneac used to run easily on Heroku.
-It should _still_ run easily on Heroku, but I no longer run it there and can't guarantee that it will be easy.

-## Cloud Infrastructure

-Geneac requires an S3 (or S3-compatible) bucket, and optionally, it can use SES for sending email.

-`script/geneac-aws.yml` is a CloudFormation template that you can use to create the required IAM User, Bucket, and policy associated with each to get going. **This will not reveal the credentials to you,** so to get those you will need to go into the AWS console and create new credentials for the user manually, and copy them down.
+Geneac uses local file storage and a SQLite database.
+This makes it ideal for self-hosting, but means that it will not scale up to multiple host machines by default.
+If this is a usecase you have, you can reach out to me and we can discuss it further.

-## Docker
+## Installation with Docker

 Docker's not just for experts!